 Step 9: Car Service History (Maintenance Record)

-The car service history (Scheckheft) is a document that records the maintenance and repairs of the car.
+The car service history (Scheckheft) is a document that records the car’s maintenance and repairs.
 It shows the date, mileage, service type, and service provider of each service.
-The car service history is vital for assessing the condition and value of the car and is also required for some warranty and insurance claims.
+The car service history is vital for assessing the car’s condition and value and is also required for some warranty and insurance claims.
 You can get the car service history from the seller or request a copy from the service provider if the seller does not have it.

 However, the car service history is incomplete or missing.
 In that case, you may have to rely on other sources of information, such as the vehicle history report, the inspection certificate, or the seller’s testimony.
 You should always check the car service history carefully and compare it with the other documents and the car’s actual condition.
 You should also ask the seller about any major repairs or modifications the vehicle has undergone and request the receipts or the invoices if possible.